 I am a researcher, entrepreneur, clinical psychologist, and psychotherapy trainer in Portland, Oregon.

 Business background: I enjoy creating new organizations and starting new initiatives and businesses.
 I have built and run small businesses since 2002.
 I was an early contributor to the development of the Association for Contextual Behavioral Science and chaired the first ACT Summer Training Institute in 2004.
 In 2007, I co-founded (along with Jenna LeJeune, Ph.D.) the Portland Psychotherapy Clinic, Research, & Training Center—a research and training clinic based on a social enterprise model that uses business revenue to fund scientific research.
 I have created numerous websites and currently blog at ACT with compassion—a blog for therapists interested in bringing more compassion and effectiveness to their work with highly self-critical clients.
 I also have a podcast called The Research Matters Podcast, where I interview leading researchers to understand how they are so effective at what they do.
 As part of addressing the barriers to practice-based research, I helped co-found a nonprofit which hosts a federally funded IRB, called the Behavioral Health Research Collective.
-I am also on the board of Thru My Eyes, a 501(c)3 charity that provides legacy videos for people who are facing life threatening-illnesses.
+I have also been on the board of nonprofit charities.

 Training Services: I provide training through portlandpsychotherapytraining.com on a variety of topics, including through our seminar series, Therapy and Research in Psychedelic Science (TRIPS).